Hindu College, Colombo: School flag and emblem

 The flag and emblem are symbols of the school's identity and values.
 The flag, designed by the school's first principal, M. Pathmanathan, features three horizontal stripes: gold in the centre, and brown on top and bottom.
 The college emblem is positioned in the centre of the gold stripe.

-The emblem itself depicts the school's motto in Tamil: "கற்றாங்கு ஒழுகுக" (pronounced "Katraangu Oluhuga"), which translates to "Follow what you study".
+The emblem itself depicts the school's motto in Tamil: "கற்றாங்கு ஒழுகுக" (pronounced "Katraangu Oluhuga"), which roughly translates to "Follow what you study".

 School anthem

 The anthem was written in 1976 by Veeramani Aiyyar of Jaffna, one year after Mr Sangaralingam was appointed as the principal of the college.
 Several individuals played key roles in the anthem's creation, including S. T. Kanagaligam, Dr. Velaayuthapillai and M. Balasubramanium.

 The anthem is played during the school's closing every day.
 It is also played at school events following the national anthem.